delamarch3/stack/README.md

 The operators can be grouped together by behaviour:

 * The operator manipulates values existing on the stack.
 For example, `add` will pop two values, add them, then push the result.
-* The operator pushes new values onto the stack.
-For example, `load 0` will push the 0th local onto the stack.
+For another example, `load 0` will push the 0th local onto the stack.
 * The operator manipulates frames on the call stack.
 For example, `call` and `ret` will push and pop frames respectively.
 * The operator modifies the `pc` (program counter).
 For example, `jmp label` will unconditionally update the `pc` to point at `label`.